wertnerve/YCVA/README.md

 For the EXE:

-Currently only supprots windows.
+Currently only supports windows.
 Please run the .exe as an adminsitrator

+May trigger Windows Security to ensure you want to run the .exe The trigger is caused since this .exe was made using the pyinstaller library.
+I completely understand if a simple "Trust me" doesn't suffice, but I can promise that the .exe only runs the code listed in YMCA.py

 Things to Note:
 This program does not allocate the required space needed to download all nessecary files